-Here is an example of a Shop the Post widget seen on our demo site for our popular WordPress theme, Maryanne.
+Here is an example of a Shop the Post widget seen on our demo site for our popular Blogger theme, Savannah.

 OK, but where do I get the widget?

-Shopstyle focuses on apparel, accessories, shoes and beauty products but they have a great collection of brands including Aeropostale, American Eagle, Ann Taylor, Anthroplogie and more (and that’s just a few from the As!).
+ShopStyle has a great collection of brands including Aeropostale, American Eagle, Ann Taylor, Anthroplogie, and more (and that’s just a few from the As!).